-Today I am bringing you an ole Southern stand by, Sock It To Me Cake.
-Mama makes this one and it is so good y’all!
-It makes a great cake to have with coffee but is an equally good dessert.
-The grandkids all love it.
-It is moist and easy to make since it starts with a Duncan Hines cake mix.
-It is said that Duncan Hines made this cake famous in the 70’s and 80’s by putting its recipe on the back of the box.
-So we certainly don’t want to break with tradition.
+A cross between a coffee and pound cake, this Sock It To Me Cake is a great cake to have with coffee but is an equally good dessert.
+A Southern specialty, this butter bundt cake with an enticing streusel filling is complete with a sweet glaze drizzled on top.
+Most importantly, it is moist and easy to make, since it starts with a Duncan Hines cake mix.
+It is said that Duncan Hines made this cake famous in the ’70s and ’80s by putting its recipe on the back of the box, so we certainly don’t want to break with tradition!

 - Dark brown sugar (you can also use light brown)